-DO NOT show any reference to multiple quantities on a QVC salable unit label or on a salable unit's packaging as the following examples indicate.
-With the rapid handling of product through our distribution centers, seeing this type of information can confuse QVC associates to think the package contains more than one salable unit.
+DO NOT show any reference to multiple quantities on a QVC saleable unit label or on a saleable unit's packaging as the following examples indicate.
+With the rapid handling of product through our distribution centers, seeing this type of information can confuse QVC associates to think the package contains more than one saleable unit.

 - "Set of 3..."

-- o "4 Piece Set..."
+- "4 Piece Set..."

-- o "10 Set..."
+- "10 Set..."